Skip to Main Content

 The cutoffs are strictly followed for each letter grade.
 A computed grade of 749.99 is a C not a C+.

-Extra credit Surveys.
-For the purpose of improving the course, there are two surveys that you will be asked to fill out, an entry survey at the beginning of the semester and an exit survey at the end of the semester.
+Extra credit surveys.
+For the purpose of improving the course, there are three surveys that you will be asked to fill out, an entry survey at the beginning of the semester, a mid semester survey, and an exit survey at the end of the semester.
 The surveys are extra credit and each is worth 2.5 points.

 The surveys will be sent in a Canvas announcement.

 Extra credit on assignment.
-There are 10 points of extra credit for assignments 2, 3, 4, and 5.
-More information under Assignments
+There are 10 points of extra credit for each assignments.
+More information under Assignments.